tetrabox/minitl/README.md

 # Presentation

-**MiniTL** is a minimalisting toy model transformation language for [EMF](http://www.eclipse.org/modeling/emf/) models.
+**MiniTL** is a minimalistic toy model transformation language for [EMF](http://www.eclipse.org/modeling/emf/) models.
 It enables the definition of transformations, which consist of rules.
 A rule specifies how is transformed an input object of an input model into a new output object.

 ## Editor + concrete syntax example